rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 The raison d'etre of this little morsel of configuration is to prevent merge conflicts when we, for example, perform a `git merge master` inside our feature/big branch, which (as good CI citizens) we should be doing frequently to remain in sync with the mainline/trunk.
 Since each branch will have it's own version of `Dockerrun.aws.json`, we want any merge of master to retain the local branch version.

-**NOTE:** This configuration needs to be inserted into the project's `.git/config` file using the following:
+**NOTE:** This configuration needs to be inserted into the project's `.git/config` file using the following command:

 ~~~bash
 git config merge.ours.driver true